mrash/fwknop/test/c-unit-tests/README.md

 ## Declare an initialization function

-To declare an init function to execute before runnning the test suite to initiize the context use the DECLARE_TEST_SUITE_INIT macro as follow:
+Before running the test suite, an init function can be used to initialize the test suite context.

-    DECLARE_TEST_SUITE_INIT(filename)
+To declare such a function use the **DECLARE_TEST_SUITE_INIT** macro.

+In *source* file:

 ~~~
 DECLARE_TEST_SUITE_INIT(access)